 - Turn heat to high, add broth.
 Bring broth to a boil while you add all the other ingredients (except pasta and thickening agent).
 Stir periodically to make sure nothing sticks to bottom of pan.

-- It saves time to not use only whole ingredients.
-Use frozen or canned veggies so you don't have to chop much, a squeezy bottle of minced garlic, and Kraft Parmesan cheese instead of grating it yourself.
+- If time is an issue, use frozen or canned veggies so you don't have to chop much, a squeezy bottle of minced garlic, and Kraft Parmesan cheese instead of grating it yourself.

-- I would suggest putting a lid on your pot to speed up the boiling process.
+- Consider putting a lid on your pot to speed up the boiling process.
 Some burners are slower than others.

 - This stew soaks up all the broth pretty quickly, so add extra broth, if needed.